| The Team

 |

 Joe Miller earned his shodan in 2011.
 He has the distinction of being the first student to register with the Kosho-Kai Dojo after it moved to Pekin in August, 2004.
 Mr. Miller has a number of impressive tournament victories in kata, kumite, and grappling.
-He has an Associates Degree in Music from Illinois Central College and is currently pursuing his Bachelor's Degree at the Berklee College of Music in Boston, MA.
+He is an accomplished musician and hold a Master's Degree at the Berklee College of Music in Boston, MA.
+Mr. Miller manages his father's business and actively trains in jujitsu.

 |